-Do you have a broken window or other problems with window glass?
-Here are easy instructions for replacing a glass pane, removing scratches from window glass, and more.
+Do you have a broken window, dual-glazed windows with permanent fog, or other problems with window glass?
+Here are easy instructions for replacing a glass pane, solving window glass condensation problems, and removing scratches from window glass.

 The first thing to do is remove the broken glass.
 Tape the cracked pane with a cross-hatch of duct tape to prevent glass shards from falling out as you work.
 Be sure to wear safety glasses and heavy gloves when working with glass.